5 of the Weirdest (and Totally Real) Illinois Laws

 #5: In the city of Champaign, the law states one may not pee in his neighbor’s mouth.
 At first I thought, “Oh really?
 Like we couldn’t figure this out on or own?”
 But then I remembered that Champaign is a college town, so you never really know…

 #4: In Chicago, the law forbids people to eat in a place that is on fire.
 That must be for those folks out there who were pondering running into a burning building to roast marshmallows and whatnot!
 Also, all businesses entering into contracts with the city must go through all their records and report any business they had dealing with slaves during the era of slavery.
-It may be a valid law, but the only problem is: Who started a business during the slavery era that still remains today?
-I’m going to go out on a limb and say nobody.
+This one is an understandable and valid law.

 #3: It’s prohibited to hum on public streets on Sundays in Cicero.
 You’d better keep your catchy tunes to yourself around those parts!